sematext/docs/docs/agents/sematext-agent/processes/metrics.md

-title: Process Monitoring
+title: Process Monitoring Metrics
 description: Process Monitoring memory CPU usage

-Sematext Agent gathers various metrics and metadata about running processes and brings them to [Sematext Cloud](https://sematext.com/cloud/) so you can painlessly explore the system resources allocated by processes whether they're executing on bare metal machines or scheduled to run on multi-cluster Kubernetes workloads.
+Sematext Agent gathers various metrics and metadata about running processes and brings them to [Sematext Cloud](https://sematext.com/cloud/) so you can painlessly explore the system resources allocated by processes whether they're executing on bare metal machines, VMs, plain containers or scheduled to run on multi-cluster Kubernetes workloads.

 Process collector is enabled by default.
-You can disable the collection of the process's metrics/metadata by setting the following properties:
+You can disable process metrics/metadata collection by setting the following properties:

 <div class="mdl-tabs mdl-js-tabs mdl-js-ripple-effect">
  <div class="mdl-tabs__tab-bar">